lefie1231/CausalInference_ML/README.md

-# Estimating the Causal Treatment Effect of Job Training Programs on Participant Earnings - Evidence from the U.S.
+# Estimating the Causal Treatment Effect of Job Training Programs on Participant Earnings: Evidence from the U.S.

 ## Repository Link